If the car you’re driving isn’t yours or you’re borrowing a car for a short period, you still need to make sure you’re an insured driver.

 However, it may not make sense to buy a full car insurance policy for the vehicle since you won’t be driving it for longer than a few months.

-Insurify can help you find and compare the best quotes from the nation’s top insurance companies for six-month and year-long policy periods.
+Insurify can help you find and compare the best quotes and insurance options from the nation’s top insurance companies for six-month and year-long policy periods.
 In just five minutes, you can save on your premium or switch to a new quote tailored to your driver profile.

 But in case you need insurance for a much shorter amount of time, here’s a closer look at how temporary car insurance works and situations where you might need this coverage: